-Several factors are known to increase the likelihood of migraine in some people.
+Addressing other conditions that may be causing your migraines is also important.
 These include stress, anxiety, depression, hormonal changes and head or neck trauma.
-If these are a concern for you, talk to your doctor.
-They may be able to help you work out strategies to manage these factors.
+If these are problems, talk to your doctor.
+They may be able to help you work out how to manage these things.

 Preventive medicines are taken daily to prevent migraines from happening.
 They are not used to treat a migraine attack.
 Medicines to prevent migraines are an option if you: